 The list of brands and populars apps that have fallen victim to security vulnerabilities in their mobile apps continues to grow.
 In the past week, news has broken surrounding vulnerabilities in the mobile apps of Walgreens, Wal Mart, Fandango and Credit Karma.

 Add these to the recent woes of brands like Starbucks, Delta, Tinder, and Kickstarter (to name just a few) and businesses are starting to see just how serious mobile app security is.
-It’s a song we’ve been singing for some time and are tirelessly working on a new type of security solution for mobile apps.
-But more about that later.

 Let’s take a brief look into some of the specific areas of vulnerability that were revealed in this week’s findings: